ServerBoys/A-simple-rust-redirector-URL-shortener/README.md

 And, that's it.

 ## Run
+To run it, first make sure you have rust installed.
+Then, just clone the repo and copy `.env.example` to `.env`.
+Update the .env file to reflect your server and database.
+(Note that you have to create your database and add values on that database on your own, this is meant to be a lightweight rust package for a URL shortener).
-To run it, just run `cargo run`.
-Or, build it in release mode using `cargo build --release`.
+Then, run `cargo run` or build it in release mode using `cargo build --release`.
 Then `cd target/release/` and there it is.
 Your executable!